Tiramisu-Compiler/rl_auto_scheduler/README.md

 # RL for performance optimization

-The following sections represent the steps in order to successfully train the RL agent.
+The sections that follow outline the steps required to successfully train the RL agent.

 ## Generate the dataset
-To generate the dataset, you use the script `tiramisu_maker.py` from the submodule `RandomTiramisu` at `utils`.
-Here are the options to pass the script and their default values:
+To create the dataset, run the script `tiramisu maker.py` from the submodule `RandomTiramisu` located under the `utils` directory.
+Below are the script options and their default values:
 ```
   -h, --help            show this help message and exit
   --output-path OUTPUT_PATH [Default = "Dataset_multi"]
                         The location where to save the dataset.
   --first-seed FIRST_SEED  [Default = 105100]
-                        The first seed to start generating the programs from.
-Every seed produces a program,and two different seeds produce two different programs.
+                        The first seed from which the programs will be generated.
+Every seed yields a program, and two separate seeds make two different programs.
   --nb-programs NB_PROGRAMS  [Default = 20000]
                         The number of programs to generate.